mathiasertl/django-ca/docs/source/changelog/TBR_2.1.0.rst

 * The main Docker image is now based off Debian instead of Alpine.
 The Alpine image is still provided with the ``-alpine`` suffix (e.g. ``mathiasertl/django-ca:2.1.0-alpine``).
+* The Alpine image is now based on Alpine 3.21.

 ****************************
 Certificate Revocation Lists